Chilean wine: History

-Pedro Lira's 1889 painting of the founding of Santiago by conquistadors.
-As the Spanish took over the native's land they brought grapevines with them.
+Pedro Lira's 1889 painting depicting the founding of Santiago.
+The introduction of European grapevines accompanied the Spanish colonization of Chile.

-The introduction of Vitis vinifera vines to Chile dates back to the 16th century, when Spanish conquistadors and missionaries brought the European vines to the region in 1554.
-According to local legend, the first vines were planted by conquistador Francisco de Aguirre himself.
-The vines may have originated from established Spanish vineyards in Peru and likely included the "common black grape", which Hernán Cortés brought to Mexico in 1520.
-This grape variety became the ancestor of the widely planted Pais grape, which was the most widely planted Chilean grape until the 21st century.
-Jesuit priests were responsible for cultivating these early vineyards and used the wine produced for the celebration of the Eucharist.
-By the late 16th century, Chilean historian Alonso de Ovalle noted widespread plantings of "the common black grape", as well as Muscatel, Torontel, Albilho, and Mollar.
+The cultivation of Vitis vinifera in Chile dates to the mid-16th century, when Spanish conquistadors and missionaries introduced European grapevines into the territory around 1554.
+According to local tradition, some of the earliest plantings were carried out by conquistador Francisco de Aguirre.
+These vines likely originated from Spanish vineyards established in Peru and may have included the so-called "common black grape" introduced to the Americas by Hernán Cortés in the early 16th century.
+This variety later became the ancestor of the widely cultivated Pais grape, which remained Chile's most extensively planted grape variety until the 21st century.

+The early development of viticulture was closely associated with the activities of the Jesuit order, whose members cultivated vineyards to produce sacramental wine for the celebration of the Eucharist.
+By the end of the 16th century, the Chilean historian Alonso de Ovalle recorded extensive plantings of the "common black grape" alongside varieties such as Muscatel, Torontel, Albilho, and Mollar.